gothicxx/leetcode-algorithmic-tasks/README.md

 # leetcode-algorithmic-tasks

-later will add a new code...
+later will add a new code.

 practice from time to time,
-mostly LeetCode...
+mostly LeetCode.